Srinitya75/Final-project/README.md

    sudo chmod +X sql_detector.py
 4. Once this command is executed successfully the sql_detector.py can be executed with the below command to trigger the testing sequence sudo python3 sql_detector.py
+5. the log file is generated with filename "sql_injection.log"
+6. check the log file for the details